-Today Tucker balances both her professional and creative interests—as vice president and head of talent and culture at Audible, which specializes in premium, high quality audio storytelling, and as a creative writer.
+Today Tucker balances both her professional and creative interests—as senior vice president and head of talent and culture at Audible, which specializes in premium, high quality audio storytelling, and as a creative writer.
 There is a common thread in both her business and artistic pursuits: Tucker says she is driven by a desire to be an attentive listener and a teller of stories.

 “I think stories are the things that allow us to either see ourselves, or see the things that scare us, or see the things that inspire us,” Tucker says.
 Her documentary Black Like Us is an intergenerational story of affluent black Americans, and she has recently completed a novel, How to Raise an Art Star.
 Her role at Audible allows her to see how the collective stories of people at the company shape both the company’s culture and its goals.
 “Companies are like the big outgrowth of all the people coming together to work there together,” she says, “and I think it's just amazing that so many people come together every day across the globe for Audible, to serve people by bringing them their stories.”